taekyunk/mmex2/README.md

 ## Note

 - Only supports 1.6.2 or above
-- Since that the category structure is updated to be more flexible
+  - Note that the category structure is updated to be more flexible
 - With older versions of MMEX, use this package instead [GitHub - taekyunk/mmex](https://github.com/taekyunk/mmex)
+- Also, assume only two levels of category are used
+  - Personally, I don’t see much use for deeply nested categories

 ## Author